paulowirth/Fireseal.Music/README.md

 - [Notes](#notes)
 - [License](#license)

-A simple, layered .NET API for managing albums and tracks, built with best practices for architecture, testing, and maintainability.
+Sample .NET 10 API for managing albums and tracks to demonstrate Clean Architecture, integration testing, and modern backend design.

 ## Business Capabilities
 The Abstra Challenge API allows authenticated users to manage music albums and tracks.
 It supports creating, listing, updating, and deleting albums and tracks, with all operations protected by JWT authentication.
 This API is suitable for music catalog management, digital music libraries, or as a backend for music-related applications.